kowama/Subnet-Calculator/README.md

 ## License

-This project is licensed under the MIT License - see the  [for more details](https://en.wikipedia.org/wiki/MIT_License)
+This project is licensed under the MIT License - see [for more details](https://en.wikipedia.org/wiki/MIT_License)